-Jesus immediately challenges their unspoken questions, with the insight and perception the see so deeply and that often make His opponents so uncomfortable.
+Jesus immediately challenges their unspoken questions, with the perception that sees so deeply and often make His opponents so uncomfortable.
 He proclaims that "the Son of man has authority on earth to forgive sins."
 Then He tells the paralytic to take up his pallet and go home.
 The man does so, to the amazement of all the people.

 Jesus doesn't explain what He means by calling Himself "Son of Man."
 Is He identifying with the human creatures He has come to save?
 Is He referring to the Old Testament messianic prophecy in Daniel 7:13-14?
 Commentators have said that He might be doing either, or both.
 Jesus wanted us to notice His words, and think about their meaning.